-This project will have a significant impact on any community and region in which it is located.
-This multi-generational project will be developed in phases.
-The deep geological repository will be sited and constructed over two to three decades; waste will be placed there over a period of three decades or more, and then monitored for an extended period of time prior to closure.
+The deep geological repository and centre of expertise will have a significant impact on any community and region in which they are located.
+It is a multi-generational project that will be developed in phases.
+The repository will be sited and constructed over two to three decades.
+Waste will be placed in the facility over a period of three decades or more, and then monitored for an extended period of time prior to closure.

 The project will provide significant economic benefits.
-It offers direct employment for hundreds of people at the facility for many decades and many more indirect jobs in the host region and host province, including the opportunity to develop transferable skills and capacities.
+It offers direct employment for hundreds of people at the facility for many decades and many more indirect jobs in the host region and host province, with the opportunity to develop transferable skills and capacities.
 Implementation of the project will involve scientists, engineers, tradespeople and many others.
 The project may contribute to social and economic pressures that will need to be carefully managed to ensure the long-term health and sustainability of the community.
-For example, the potential influx of temporary construction workers may increase demand for social and physical infrastructure services.
-To minimize social costs and help communities adapt to the opportunities and challenges linked to the project, the need for assistance in areas such as job training, affordable housing and infrastructure would be examined.
+For example, the potential influx of temporary construction workers may increase demand for social and physical infrastructure.
+To minimize social costs and help communities adapt to the opportunities and challenges of the project, the need for assistance, such as job training, affordable housing and infrastructure, would be examined.

 Project implementation will require a long-term partnership between the community and the NWMO to ensure that the project fosters well-being and sustainability of the community, consistent with its vision for the future.
-The pace and manner of progressing through the project phases will be determined in partnership with the community.
+The pace and manner of project development will be determined in partnership with the community.

-Priorities for 2011 to 2015
+Planning Priorities for 2011 to 2015